 |Spain||Sri Lanka||St. Christopher Cape|

 These Nationals of countries below, classes and categories of persons require Referred Visas.
 The VISA applications are referred to the Director of Immigration services for processing and approval.
-(Please note that this service is not available through our online E-visa).

 |Cameroon||Democratic People’s Republic of Korea||Eritrea|

 - Applicants whom there is some local objections or doubt in the country where the application is made.

 - Stateless persons or persons not holding valid passports or other travel documents issued by their own country of nationality including recognized refugee holders of the United Nations Refugee Travel Documents.

 - Prohibited immigrants as enumerated in the Visa regulations.

 It is strongly advised to hold off booking your travel until you have a valid Kenyan Visa – doing so is at your own risk.